shank885/machine-learning-for-beginners/README.md

 ---

-### 2.3 Recommended Libraries (for conceptual understanding, not necessarily coding yet):
+### 2.3 Recommended Libraries for Conceptual Understanding Not Necessarily Coding Yet:

 While we'll focus on the concepts and math, you'll inevitably interact with these Python libraries in any practical ML endeavor.
 Familiarizing yourself with their purpose will be beneficial: